uclahs-cds/docker-MuSE/README.md

 [docker-MuSE](https://github.com/uclahs-cds/docker-MuSE/) is licensed under the GNU General Public License version 2.
 See the file LICENSE for the terms of the GNU GPL license.

-A docker image for somatic caller, MuSE.
+A docker image for the somatic SNV caller, MuSE.

 Copyright (C) 2022 University of California Los Angeles ("Boutros Lab") All rights reserved.